German Sentence Structure

 Den Knochen gibt der Mann dem Hund.

-All three of these sentences make sense and mean the same thing (The man gives the dog the bone).
-This is because each noun in the sentence plays a specific role, indicated by their article.
+This is because each noun in the sentence has a specific role, indicated by its article.

 CaseNounRole